Your credit score is an incredible tool that can build up your life if used properly and tear it down if abused.

 You shouldn’t be shamed out of opening a credit card or savings account that you want to open.
 Having a hard inquiry on your report isn’t a big deal.
 Having 100 of them in a year probably isn’t a good idea.

-This is why it is always recommend to do your price shopping for loans or credit cards during a short period of time.
+This is why it is always recommended to do your price shopping for loans or credit cards during a short period of time.
 If you need to buy a car and need a loan, don’t spread your search out over 3 months.
 Apply for the loans all in the same weekend so the inquiries all hit at the same time — the credit bureaus will figure out that you’re just getting a car loan for one car, not five car loans for five cars because you applied at five different banks.

 Pull Your Free Credit Report to See Inquiries